rishi-raj-jain/suplovers-astro/src/content/about_us/en/index.md

 about_us:
     heading: About Us
     subheading:
         main: Welcome to
         span: SUPLOVERS.CO
     description: >
-        At SUPLOVERS.CO, we are not just paddleboarding enthusiasts; we are a dedicated community that shares a passion for connecting people with nature through this thrilling water sport.
-Our mission is to provide unforgettable experiences, promoting safety, technical teaching, and respect for the natural environment.
+        At SUPLOVERS.CO, we are not only paddleboarding enthusiasts, we are a dedicated community that shares a passion for connecting people with nature through this exciting water sport.
+Our mission is to provide unforgettable experiences, promoting safety, technical instruction and respect for the natural environment.
     button_text: WhatsApp
     button_link: Link here
     image: